-Cook Brussels sprouts quickly in the microwave, then top with a fresh lemon and pine nut gremolata.
+Quick, delicious recipe: steamed Brussels sprouts made in the microwave, tossed with a fresh lemon and pine nut gremolata.

 My daughter shares a passion for them, so I’ve been popping Brussels sprouts in the microwave for a snack or quick meal for the two of us.